 5. At present, REITs are more asset class specific and only office REITs are available.
 On the other hand, fractional investing allows investors to customize their real estate portfolio from a more diverse pool of investments across asset class like office, warehousing and other emerging asset classes.

-The technology platform is only a medium to showcase curated investment options to registered users on the platform.
+The technology platform is only a medium to showcase curated investment options only to the platform’s registered users.
 The company will never give any investment advice or recommendation in respect of the opportunities listed on the website or for subscription to the securities and under no circumstances should the information on this website be used or considered or deemed as an offer to sell or the invitation or solicitation of an offer to buy any product or service offered by us.
 The investor is required to make their own independent assessment (or through their counsels) on the attractiveness of the opportunity, vetting of the diligence reports provided and conducting their independent diligence as they deem fit.

-Each investment is held in a special purpose vehicle (SPV), which will be a private limited company or limited liability partnership.
-In case of a private limited company, the Investors are issued shares and debentures of the SPV holding the asset, which represents their investment in the SPV.
+Each investment is held in a special purpose vehicle (SPV), which will be a private limited company.
+In a private limited company, the Investors are issued shares and debentures of the SPV holding the asset, which represents their investment in the SPV.

 As mentioned above, the title to the property is in the name of the SPV.
 In terms of your fractional ownership, you will be issued ownership in the specific SPV holding the property, proportionate to the amount invested.
 The proportionate ownership in the SPV is represented in the form of securities issued to you.
 The above structure enables a user to get fractional ownership of the property.

-No. Many companies and individuals have held historically, as well as and continue to hold properties through property specific SPVs.
-Investment in a property through the SPV route for property ownership provides the same interest in the underlying property as direct ownership of property, and does not legally impact any title interest in the property.
+No. Many companies and individuals have historically and continue to hold properties through property specific SPVs.
+Investment in a property through the SPV route for property ownership provides the same interest in the underlying property as direct ownership of property and does not legally impact any title interest in the property.

 No.

 Yes.
-RESTACK strives to make property investment as simple, seamless and transparent as investing in stocks.
+The Restack strives to make property investment as simple, seamless and transparent as investing in stocks.
 Hence the entire investment process for the investor is paperless right from KYC compliances, accessing property diligence reports and execution of transaction documents.

 We ensure that all investment information and diligence reports are made available upfront to enable your investment decision.
 Hence the investment process is completed in a few days rather than the traditional real estate investment process which takes a few months.

-The booking amount is 5% of your total investment amount.
-An expression of interest will be executed at the booking stage.
+The token amount is 5% of your total investment amount.
+A term sheet will be executed at the token payment stage.

 Until the investment opportunity is fully subscribed, your funds are kept in a separate escrow account and will be held in trust.
-These funds are completely ringfenced from the operations of the Company and are safely kept in a legal escrow.
+These funds are completely ringfenced from the operations of the Company and are safely kept in a legal escrow operated by a Trustee.

 In such a case, we refund the entire investment amount made till date back to the investor.